uktrade/directory-tests/tests/load/README.md

 * profile
 * soo

-Once test is finished, locust will:
+Once the test is finished, locust will:
 * print out the results to the console
 * and save CSV result files in `./reports/`
     * `results_stats.csv` - this file is used by [Geckoboard Updater](../periodic_tasks/geckoboard_updater/README.md) script to populate 2 [Geckoboards](https://readme.trade.gov.uk/docs/playbooks/qa-geckoboards.html)